 How long will it take to get ready for my first 5K?
-How long do I need to train for a 5K?
+How long do I need to train for my first 5K?

 HOW do I even START training for a 5K??

 These are the biggest questions I get from people ready to knock 3.1 miles off their running to do list.
 And often in a panic when the race sneaks up on them.

 Did your first 5K land on you by surprise?
 Maybe a friend shoved a last-minute Turkey Trot on you or you’ve realized there’s a charity run you signed up for and forgot about.

 It suddenly hits you: you’ve only got a few weeks to get your behind in gear and get moving!

 - run/walk is not just acceptable, but usually necessary to get your body used to the pounding of running